ltphongssvn/scalable-hackathon-app/README.md

 ---

 **Remember:** Technology should empower everyone.
 By making job searching more accessible through AI and voice technology, we're taking one step toward a more inclusive future.
-Every contribution, no matter how small, helps someone find their next opportunity.
+Every contribution, no matter how small, helps someone find their next opportunity.# Deployment Configuration
+Frontend is deployed via Vercel with root directory set to 'frontend'